rohit9481/1st_Theft-alert-detector./README.md

 This project is build using python has a main language and library: opencv(cv2), numpy , tkinter for UI , skimage to display the detected/stolen image.

 2nd part:
-Theft detection with advance alert system, in this project we have call alert and mail attachment(stolen image).
+Theft detection with advance alert system, in this project we have call alert and mail attachment(stolen image) and beep sound.

+email:Rohit66times@gmail.com
+email:guardianeye7@gmail.com